Quick Start#

 backend="Mininet",

-time_slice_duration_ms = 32, # in ms
+time_slice_duration_ms=32, # in ms

-For Mininet, link_delay_ms sets per-link propagation delay (default: 0):
+Mininet, link_delay_ms sets per-link propagation delay (default: 0):

 net = Toolbox.BaseNetwork(